You know the feeling when your baby finally starts sleeping through the night, but your body still wakes you up at 5am because it’s cruel like that?

 When good sleep goes bad

 I’m sorry … what?!
-Are you telling me that after months of the old expected newborn night-wakings which then inevitably lead onto disturbed toddler sleep that there is no end in sight for six years?!
+Are you telling me that after months of the expected newborn night-wakings which inevitably lead into disturbed toddler sleep that there is no end in sight for six years?!

 Yes, you read that right.